exphp-share/unsafe-gotchas/src/thread-sync.md

 **Summary:** Modern optimizing compilers and CPUs will add, remove, and reorder memory accesses in a fashion that is observable by other threads.
-It is your responsability to instruct the compiler about which reorderings should be prevented so that your code remains correct.
+It is your responsability to tell the compiler which of these alterations should be prevented so that your code remains correct.

 **Incorrect:**